-The packages should be designed under the assumption that the allocated agency budget request is available.
 Enhancement packages are an opportunity for an agency to demonstrate the effect of individual program expansions or new programs for the budget year.
 They also provide decision-makers with the necessary information to approve or deny an enhancement package based on performance and funding.
 The decision package is the key concept for the Governor to review the request.

 Each package must contain complete information for that enhancement.
-The budget system provides that change package budget data are entered in the appropriate reporting level(s).
+The budget system provides that change package budget data be entered in the appropriate reporting level(s).
 Enhancement packages must be numbered on a priority basis and use the system categories "Group: Agency (A)" and "Type: Enhancement (E)."
 If an agency requests more than one enhancement, an agency-wide priority should be assigned to each enhancement, i.e., 1/3 (first of three).
 Each enhancement package should contain the following elements in the narrative: